clement-daubrenet/octopus/README.md

 # General comments

-A lot of fun as I never clearly dockerize a whole app (api+database) until this task.
-Also discovered Tornado (I was used to Flask and Django) and its testing environment.

-I focused most of my energy on Code design + Docker + minimal test coverage.
+I focused most of my energy on Code design + minimal test coverage + Docker.

 Way less on the security aspects (private key in a file, config variables ...) and the overall frontend side of things that I clearly stole a bit